 It is natural for Christian vegans to feel uneasy by what appears to be a providential “thumbs up” for eating animals.
 After all, if Jesus, the paragon of moral perfection, ate animals does this not short-circuit any faith-based ethical call to veganism?
 Surely, the only conclusion to the idea of Jesus eating meat is we can eat meat.

-An obvious retort is to note that there were many undesirable elements to living in 1st century Palestine.
-Surely the fact that Jesus was lawfully permitted to keep slaves does mean we should do likewise?
+An obvious retort is to note that there were many undesirable elements to living in the 1st century Middle East that we would not want to adopt today.
+People of the time were lawfully permitted to keep slaves but that doesn’t mean we should do likewise!
 Also what would a church equality opportunities board say if Jesus’s choice of disciples, an exclusively male and monoethnic selection, was adopted as a model of church leadership today?

 Nonetheless what food Jesus chose to eat and why remains an intriguing question and of relevance in helping us make our food choices.
 To dig deeper into the issue of Jesus and meat eating, we need to understand what sort of meat He might have eaten and how it compares to the meat in our supermarkets.
 Is a spade a spade and a steak a steak?

 First of all, and to provide a little background, let us consider the first instances of meat eating in scripture.
 Whilst Genesis 1 is clear that eating without recourse to killing was the “very good” Edenic ideal, a radical departure takes place in the post-fall world of Genesis 9.
 As a concession to human sin, God grants a temporary permission for Noah and his family to eat animals: “Every moving thing that lives shall be food for you; and just as I gave you the green plants, I give you everything” (Gen 9:3).